Meandering Down Hallowed Paths

 Yes, we will remember.
 Then we must courageously move onward.
 My friend Carol Childress says, “God calls us to remember and honor our past, but He never calls us to live there.
 He is always calling us forward to the future.”
 Once we commemorate and express thankfulness, let Miss Alma’s words take hold of our hearts that we may indeed “walk into the future with confidence.

-Read more articles in: Blog
+Read more articles in: WMU of Texas Blog

 Share